2 Peter 3:1-7

 Peter writes again to awaken sincere minds through remembrance, urging believers to hold fast to the prophetic word and apostolic command because mockers will arise in the last days, deliberately dismissing the promise of Christ's coming; yet their skepticism collapses before the God whose word created the world, judged it by flood, and now reserves the present heavens and earth for final judgment by fire.

-3 knowing this first, that in the last days mockers will come, walking after their own lusts
+3 Most importantly, you must understand that in the last days scoffers will come, scoffing and following their own evil desires.

-4 and saying, “Where is the promise of his coming?
-For, from the day that the fathers fell asleep, all things continue as they were from the beginning of the creation.”
+4 “Where is the promise of His coming?” they will ask.
+“Ever since our fathers fell asleep, everything continues as it has from the beginning of creation.”

-7 But the heavens that exist now and the earth, by the same word have been stored up for fire, being reserved against the day of judgment and destruction of ungodly men.
+7 And by that same word, the present heavens and earth are reserved for fire, being kept for the day of judgment and destruction of ungodly men.

 Peter writes again to awaken sincere minds through remembrance, urging believers to hold fast to the prophetic word and apostolic command because mockers will arise in the last days, deliberately dismissing the promise of Christ's coming; yet their skepticism collapses before the God whose word created the world, judged it by flood, and now reserves the present heavens and earth for final judgment by fire.